-Bell peppers are used in a variety of delicious recipes.
 The right way to cut fresh bell peppers depends on the dish you are making.
-We are going to show you 5 different ways to cut bell peppers for your favorite dishes using easy-to-follow set-by-step pictures.
+We are going to show you 5 different ways to cut bell peppers for your favorite dishes using easy-to-follow instructions and step-by-step pictures.

 This post may include affiliate links.
 Please read my disclosure policy.